Dridr1/a-simple-stopwatch/README.md

 # A simple stopwatch using pure JavaScript.
 ### About the application
 This is a simple stopwatch using pure JavaScript I did to train git and some basic JS functions.
-It only has a desktop layout, bat later I'll add a responsive design.
+It only has a desktop layout, but later I'll add a responsive design.

 ### Features
 * Count time